cvxgrp/cone_prog_refine/README.md

 So, 𝒩 (z) = 0 if and only if z is an exact primal-dual solution or certificate, meaning one for which the optimality conditions are satisfied within machine precision.
+At each of its iterations, using the current value of 𝒩 (z) and the derivative matrix 𝗗 𝒩 (z),
+`cpsr` approximately solves
+the linear system that locally approximates the conic optimality conditions.

 **Matrix free.**
 `cpsr` is a matrix-free solver, meaning that it does not store or